See Also

 7. Janus, the God With Two Faces

-8. How We Respond to Life and Stories
+8. The Way We Respond to Life and Stories

 9. The Eight Crafts Story Psychology